British firms (organised crime): British organised crime in other countries

 In 1978, a century-old extradition treaty between the United Kingdom and Spain expired.
 By the time the treaty was replaced in 1985, the Costa del Sol on Spain's southern coast had become home to British expatriate criminals and fugitives, giving rise to the term "Costa del Crime".
-In 2006, Operation Captura, a multi-agency operation to detain criminals wanted by UK law enforcement on the run in Spain was launched.
+In 2006, Operation Captura, a multi-agency operation to detain criminals wanted by UK law enforcement on the run in Spain, was launched.
 By June 2019, 96 fugitives had been listed.
 All but ten had been captured by February 2020.

 British, and especially Liverpudlian, drug traffickers have been operating in the Netherlands since as early as the 1980s.
 Following three murders in English-speaking drug circles in Amsterdam, police set up a team to investigate the scene in July 1992.
 The investigation revealed a network of approximately 150 predominantly English drug dealers operating in the city, trafficking cocaine, hashish and synthetic drugs sourced from Colombian and Dutch wholesalers to the UK, as well as Scandinavia, Australia and the US.
 In addition to the Netherlands' position as a logistical hub for drug trafficking, the country has also provided refuge for British fugitives.
 Reasons for this include established criminal networks, lack of language barrier and cultural similarities with the UK.

 In the 1990s, British criminals and fugitives began operating in Thailand.
 An inexpensive country where fraudulent visas and travel documents are easily available, and police corruption is rife, Thailand provides British expatriates involved in the counterfeit goods trade a criminal endeavor relatively free from risk.
 British nationals have also been involved in the drug trade and money laundering in the country.

 British crime firms

-English and Scottish crime groups, as well as Irish gangs and Turkish Cypriot descent (such as the Arif family) find their origin in tough, impoverished white working class neighbourhoods.
+English and Scottish crime groups, as well as Irish gangs and those of Turkish Cypriot descent (such as the Arif family) find their origin in tough, impoverished white working class neighbourhoods.
 They are largely family-run organised criminal gangs involved in many illegal activities in their respective areas.
 Even with the influx of foreign gangsters as well as with the rise of homegrown gangs consisting of minorities, white British groups are still the major concern for law enforcement and are active in the major British urban centres.
-Indigenous criminal organisations are mostly centred around local extended criminal families.